People Are Curious For Answers To Their "Am I The Jerk?" Stories

 Another User Comments:

 “NTJ – The moment she realized you weren’t coming; she could have found another immediate solution to getting to work.

-Assuming she forgot, at some point she had to realize that you were not there at your normal scheduled time.
+That is HER problem, not yours.

 She could have called or texted you, but she didn’t which confirms that she knew you weren’t going to be there.

 For argument’s sake, let’s say she did call or text you but it didn’t go through because Disney’s wifi & cell towers suck as thousands of people are on it at once.

 That is still a ‘no’ answer from you because no answer is an answer.
 She still had time to at least call in, and say she was going to be late because she was trying to find a ride.
 She did none of that.
-She didn’t call in at all which puts her in the blame, not you.

 I’m not sure I understand why your Manager would even entertain talking to you about it.
 There were many options for your co-worker to find ways to get to work and all of them start with calling in and explaining her situation.